Kimberley Grattan, RPT

 At Pianoworks Kim learned every aspect of piano rebuilding and repair.
 Her primary focus was action restorations, service calls, show-room preparation and concert preparation.
 There, she had the opportunity to repair and help rebuild numerous instruments, including Steinway, Mason & Hamlin, Baldwin, Kawai, Chickering, Schimmel, Estonia, Bosendorfer, Hailun, Weber and Yamaha while being mentored by some of the best and most respected technicians in the field.

 Unexpectedly in early 2018 Joel Hassenritter, whom she had met while working at PianoWorks, called.
-He was relocating to Arizona and Kim is now honored to be taking over Joel's prestigious business in Atlanta and becoming Sound Pianos.
+He was relocating to Arizona and Kim is now honored to be taking over Joel's prestigious business in Atlanta.
+This June marks the one-year anniversary of Sound Pianos with Kim proudly, and gratefully at the helm.
 The Alliance Theater, LaGrange College, Morehouse College, Wesleyan School, The Murray Arts Center, Peachtree Road United Methodist Church, and the Woodruff Arts Center are now among Kim’s clients.
-She continues to return to New Orleans annually to tune for the Jazz and Heritage Festival, and also makes yearly trips to the Keys for some beach time and piano work!
+She continues to return to New Orleans to tune for the Jazz and Heritage Festival, and also makes yearly trips to the Keys for some beach time and piano work!

-Kim continues to further her education through the Piano Technicians Guild and by attending Master Classes.
-Going forward, she plans to take advantage of training offered by Steinway and other piano manufacturers.
+Kim furthers her education through the Piano Technicians Guild and by attending Master Classes.
+Starting with Steinway factory training in January 2020, she plans to continue take advantage of training offered by other reputed technicians and piano manufacturers.

 Sound Pianos proudly serves and supports the music communities in Atlanta, Key West, and the surrounding areas and Kim is excited to do so for many years to come.